Like the Swiss men yesterday in the Giant Slalom, the French men took the top two spots on the podium in the Slalom in Kranjska Gora.

 “A world title is something really special but the Slalom Crystal Globe is a reward for your performance in a whole season.
 And my performance was really, really cool this season”, he added.

 Missing a massive opportunity today was Alexis Pinturault, who failed to gain any additional ground over Marco Odermatt in the hunt for the Overall Globe.
-Pinturualt holds a very slim 31-point lead heading into next week’s Season Finals.
+Pinturault holds a very slim 31-point lead heading into next week’s Season Finals.
 Pinturault skied over a gate in the second run and DNF, gaining zero points today.